 Posted by RhythmJuice on Sunday, February 4, 2018

 In this stage, you are equally responsible to make sure you and your partner get through the move, hitting every mark the teacher demonstrates as well as the general shapes you need to hit.
 Is the leader not giving you enough momentum on the side pass?
-No problem, pull off of their body as much as you need to get to where you need to be.
-Is the leader not raising his arm at the timing your teacher wants?
+No problem, pull off of their body as much as you need to get to where you need to be (note this is different then pulling THEM through space).
+Is the leader not raising their arm at the timing your teacher wants?
 No problem, move with great confidence in your timing or talk to the leader if physically doing so would feel socially awkward to you.

 Now that you have your bearings, it’s time to ……

 The same expectations of learning choreography from Stage Two apply here, but now you add more information.
 Now that you know the timing, the shapes, etc., it’s time to add the connection points with the build and release of tension, anchoring, and stretching, etc. This is where things can get frustrating and confusing for Followers.
 We battle with a lot of inner thoughts that have been ingrained in us from our very first Swing Dance lesson that has left us to feel less than empowered, even when we don’t realize it.
 After all, the timing and quality of anchoring is the job of the Leader and my job is to react and stretch, right?
 How far I travel is dependent on how much my leader pulls me through, right?
 A good follower is not being too light or too heavy, right?
 A great Follower contributes a lot of ideas to the dance without “messing up” their leader, right?

 Nope!
 With enough technical ability, you can challenge all of these ideologies.
 Here are two things you can try in the classroom to help you take charge of your learning experience: